Farial-mahmod/Photo-Gallery-iOS/README.md

 4. Magnification feature on the fullscreen view
 5. Readable code with comments
 6. Splash screen and appicon to make the app look professional
+7. Few UI test cases have been added to test the app
-7. No dependency on third-party library
+8. No dependency on third-party library

 ### Screenshots: